theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

 #### Transfer Mode

-The raw data packages can be send by SAP by a *tRFC* call or a *Data-IDoc*.
+The raw data packages can be sent by SAP via *tRFC* call or *Data-IDoc*.
 Normally the tRFC is optimal for the default setting.
 If it is necessary, e.g. to examine the raw data packages for debugging reasons, you can change the transfer mode to *IDoc*.
 Then you can examine the data packages in the transaction WE02 (IDoc-Monitoring).

 #### Misc.